A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Graphical Transformation for Convergent and Correct Belief Propagation

 \end{theorem}

 The proof of Theorem \ref{thm:main} is provided in the following sections.
-We also establish the convergence time of the BP algorithm under the GM \eqref{eq:newMRF} (see Lemma \ref{thm3}).
-We stress that the new GM~\eqref{eq:newMRF} is designed so that each variable is associated to at most two factor nodes.
-We call this condition, which did not hold for the original GM~\eqref{eq:matching_gm}, the `degree-two' (DT) condition.
-The DT condition will play a critical role in the proof of Theorem~\ref{thm:main}.
+We also establish the convergence rate of the BP algorithm over C-GM$^\prime$ (see Lemma \ref{thm3}), {i.e., BP converges in $O(w_{\max}^\prime/c)$ where the constant $c$ is defined in Theorem \ref{thm:sujay}.
+As we mentioned earlier, one can use the Isolation Lemma \cite{MVV87} and related machinery to establish a polynomial convergence (with respect to $|V|$) independent of $c$.} Let us emphasize that C-GM$^\prime$ is designed so that each variable is associated to at most two factor nodes.
+We call this condition, which did not hold for the original C-GM, the `degree-two' (DT) condition.
+The DT condition is necessary for analysis of BP using the computational tree technique, developed and advanced in \cite{08BSS,11SMW,10GSY,63G,00FK,01WF, PS145}.
+It will also play a critical role in the proof of Theorem~\ref{thm:main}.
 We further remark that even under the DT condition and given tightness/uniqueness of the LP, proving correctness and convergence of BP is still highly non trivial.
-In our case, it requires careful study of the computation tree induced by BP with appropriate truncations at its leaves.
+In our case, it requires careful study of the computation tree induced by BP with appropriate truncation at the leaves.